goplus/gop/doc/docs.md

 ## Running a project folder with several files

-Suppose you have a folder with several .gop files in it, and you want to compile them all into one program.
+Suppose you have a folder with several .xgo files in it, and you want to compile them all into one program.
 Just do: `xgo run .`.

 Passing parameters also works, so you can do: